 Just as the jawline can be the unsung hero of a facelift, the neck area is equally important.
 While women may need more lifting in the midface region, most men can benefit from removing excess skin and fat from the neck.
-When the face and neck are both addressed during surgery, the overall results are much more transformative.
+When the face and neck are both addressed during surgery, the overall results are much more transformative, as you can see in my facelift before-and-after photos.
 Your new look appears more natural when your entire profile is slimmed and tightened, helping you feel masculine and confident at every angle.

 When it comes to male facelift surgery, we’re focused on tailoring the procedure to best meet each patient’s needs.
 If you’d like to discuss your facial aging concerns and rejuvenation goals with an experienced plastic surgeon near San Ramon, please request a consultation or call us at (209) 834-0626 to schedule an appointment.